-The Program Managers in both the BSW and MSW programs are professional staff positions with support and training from the University related to use of the University's course advising and registration systems.
-They conduct Academic Advising for the purposes of creating and maintaining an educational plan that helps students identify and register for social work courses.
-They refer students to their Professional Advisors for professional development advising.
+The Program Manager in the MSW program is a professional staff position with support and training from the University related to use of the University's course advising and registration systems.
+The Program Manager conducts Academic Advising for the purposes of creating and maintaining an educational plan that helps students identify and register for social work courses.
+This person refers students to their Professional Mentor for professional development questions.

-Procedures of Graduate Student Professional Advisement
+Procedures of Graduate Student Professional Mentoring

-- 1. The MSW Program Manager assigns an initial Professional Advisor subsequent to enrollment to the program.
-The student may be reassigned to a Professional Advisor if the student chooses a specialization in another faculty member's area of expertise (See the description in the section on Specializations in the Baylor SSW Catalog.). - 2.
-The Associate Dean for Graduate Studies ensures that all new faculty who advise graduate students receive an orientation to the School's Advisement Policy and Procedures. - 3.Graduate Professional Advisors are invited to evaluate the advisement procedures annually and recommend revisions and/or innovations.
-The Student Development Committee reviews these recommendations and communicates their findings to the Associate Dean for Graduate Studies, who implements those recommendations that s/he approves. - 4.
-The Professional Advisement policy and procedures are communicated to students through a written statement in the initial letter of acceptance from the Associate Dean for Graduate Studies and through the Baylor SSW Catalog.
-Graduate students are then encouraged to make an initial visit with their professional advisor.
-They are encouraged to make an appointment to talk with their advisors at least once a semester to discuss their progress and professional goals. - 5.
-While the Professional Advisor is available to assist the student in interpreting the Baylor SSW Catalog, planning course schedules, suggesting electives, and completing degree applications, the student is responsible for developing an educational plan with the MSW Program Manager and is expected to assume responsibility for initiating and following up on these tasks.
+1. The MSW Program Manager assigns an initial Professional Mentor subsequent to enrollment to the program.
+The student may be reassigned to a Professional Mentor if the student

+- chooses a specialization in another faculty member's area of expertise (See the description in the section on Specializations in the Baylor SSW Catalog.). - 2.
+The Associate Dean for Graduate Studies ensures that all new faculty who mentor graduate students receive an orientation to the School's Mentoring Policy and Procedures. - 3.
+Graduate Professional Mentors are invited to evaluate the mentoring procedures annually and recommend revisions and/or innovations.
+The Student Development Committee reviews these recommendations and communicates their findings to the Associate Dean for Graduate Studies, who implements those recommendations that he/she approves. - 4.
+The Professional Mentoring policy and procedures are communicated to students through a written statement in the initial letter of acceptance from the Associate Dean for Graduate Studies and through the Baylor MSW Catalog.
+Graduate students are then encouraged to make an initial visit with their professional Mentor.
+They are encouraged to make an appointment to talk with their Mentors at least once a semester to discuss their progress and professional goals. - 5.
+While the Professional Mentor is available to assist the student in interpreting the Baylor MSW Catalog, planning course schedules, suggesting electives, and completing degree applications, the student is responsible for developing an educational plan with the MSW Program Manager and is expected to assume responsibility for initiating and following up on these tasks.